Culture and Society in Public Health

 On successful completion of this unit, students will be able to:

-1. Evaluate theoretical frameworks which explain the influence of society and culture on health and access to health care and defend their application in known and unknown scenarios.
+1. Evaluate theoretical frameworks which explain the influence of society and culture on health and access to health care and defend their application in known and unknown scenarios;

-2. Critically appraise efforts to address health inequalities through public health policies and programs, taking into account sociological and anthropological perspectives.
+2. Critically appraise efforts to address health inequalities through public health policies and programs, taking into account sociological and anthropological perspectives;

 Assessment

-Case study on specific health inequality (2500 words) - 50%
+Report : Report on specific health inequality (2500 words) - 50%

-Essay on cultural competence (2000 words) - 40%
+Presentation : Presentation on cultural competence (10-12mins) - 40%

 Related course/s